pathscale/DataBucket/README.md

 # DataBucket

-This is a library for writing and reading data in files.
+This is a library for writing and reading data files.

 ## Command line tools